World 1500 BCE

 In Africa, the future expansion of agriculture is being assured by the domestication of tropical plants as food crops.

-In the Western Hemisphere, in Mexico, farming is becoming more and more intensive.
+In the Americas, in Mexico, farming is becoming more and more intensive.
 This will lead to the rise of complex societies over the coming centuries.

 South America is seeing the beginnings of the Arawak expansion.
 This process will eventually take this farming people from their homelands in western Amazonia to as far north as the Caribbean islands and as far south as the River Plate.